VITORVIDEIRA/questionary-client-js-validator/README.md

 ```
 The id needs to follow this pattern 'question-(number)'

-For all radios with a complement textarea, it is required to add the following atribute
+For all radios with a complement textarea, it is required to add the following attribute
 ------
 data-complement="/your-choice-name/"